uviclibraries/rstudio/basics-importing-data.md

 skewness(income$income)
 ```

+    ## [1] 0.6433921

 </details>

 {::options parse_block_html='false'/}

 </div>

 Great job!
-Now you know how to use the basic syntax of R in Rstudio to
+Now you know how to use the basic syntax of R in R Studio to
 calculate basic statistical measures!
 This is the official end of this
 workshop, but if you want, we have an optional activity for you about
-how to troubleshoot erros in R.
+how to troubleshoot errors in R.

 <script>
 function toggle(input) {